Finally, I the System Message I wanted to see.

-[Thread Color Customization] has been unlocked for the skill [Spider Thread]
+[Thread Color Customization] has been unlocked for the skill [Spider Thread LV.8]

 Heh, the thread skill is called [Spider Thread].
 It's obvious from the name, but it's a limited-to-spider type skill.
 Guess I'm lucky to have it, maybe?

-I got to know that the SM's pop up when new abilities gets added to the skills as well as when gain bonus skill points. yeah?
+I got to know that the SM's pop up when new abilities get added to the skills as well as when you gain bonus skill points. yeah?

 The skill increased when I had to fix up my home after a new frog got webbed again.
 What is it with these frogs?
-It's supposed to be flies that get's captured by spider webs, not their predators.
+It's supposed to be flys that gets captured by spider webs, not their predators.

-I managed to appraise the this time, and learned it was called a [Pond Jumper].
-These guys are weaker than the Greycave Rat, but are still able to beat ten of me in a fair fight.
+I managed to appraise the frog this time and learned it was called a [Pond Jumper].
+These guys are weaker than the Greycave Rat but are still able to beat ten of me in a fair fight.
 I'm not gonna be depressed at this point, but it's still frustrating!
-Stat-wise, the frog's was somewhat of a all-rounder, but it's VIT was the highest one.
+Stat-wise, the frog was somewhat of an all-rounder, but its VIT was the highest one.

 OK, enough frog-facts.
 It's time to make a camouflage cloak.

 Don't think that I just was producing threads while I was raising skill proficiency.
-I trained myself in how to weave threads in order to create cloths.
-This would be impossible normally, since I don't have any real hands, just two stubs that I make from stretching my body.
-Therefore, I used an more orthodox method:
+I trained myself on how to weave threads to make cloths.
+This would be impossible normally since I don't have any real hands, just two stubs that I make from stretching my body.
+Therefore, I used a more orthodox method:

-Instead of weaving threads by going one row and two rows, or whatever those on Earth did it, I tried to make the cloths the same way as papyrus in the old Egypt.
+Instead of weaving threads by going one row and two rows, or whatever those on Earth did it, I tried to make the clothes the same way as papyrus in the old Egypt.

 First I made rows of threads with no stickiness, then I added columns of new threads on top of the rows.
-Afterwards.
-I made only the topside of the row-threads sticky, as well as the underside of the column-threads, essentially glued them together.
+Afterward.
+I made only the top side of the row-threads sticky, as well as the underside of the column-threads, essentially glued them together.